 Effects of Excessive Oil Consumption

-Long-term uneven wear on different engine parts could lead up an even bigger problem down the road–such as seal failure leading more serious issues like major engine damage.
+Long-term uneven wear on different engine parts could lead up to an even bigger problem down the road–such as seal failure leading to more serious issues like major engine damage.

 Why No Recall for Oil Consumption?